joedraiser/search_engine/Readme.md

 test_all target is used to launch testcases

 search_engine target is designed for search engine to use.
-It has main function as entry point where all three main classes(ConverterJSON, InvertedIndex and SearchServer) can invoked.
+It has main function as entry point where all three main classes(ConverterJSON, InvertedIndex and SearchServer) can be invoked.